Ethics toolkit for medical students

 Good communication

-• is critical to exploring and understanding the extraordinary range of cultural expectations that patients and health professionals bring to modern health care
+• is critical to exploring and understanding the extraordinary range of cultural expectations that patients and healthcare professionals bring to modern healthcare; and

 • is a pre-requisite for valid patient consent.